HinodeXRT/xrtpy/docs/feedback_communication.rst

 Providing Feedback
 ******************

-XRTpy has several methods that one can use to get contact with XRTpy developers, giving feedback or giving feedback.
+XRTpy has several methods that one can use to get contact with the XRTpy developers.

 Feedback
 ========